 The LSAT is one of the most important components of any law school application.
-To ensure you ace this component and stand out as an applicant, read on to find out the best LSAT test strategies!
+To ensure you ace this component and stand out as an applicant, read on to find out the best LSAT tips and strategies!

 There is no perfect formula to answer these questions.
-But knowing tried and true LSAT tips can help you save time on the LSAT, reach your answers easier, and score higher overall!
+But knowing tried and true LSAT test strategies can help you save time on the LSAT, reach your answers easier, and score higher overall!

 Here are some tips to consider before you write your exam: